Drivers License (song): Other markets

 In the United Kingdom, "Drivers License" debuted at the top of the UK Singles Chart dated January 21, 2021, earning 2.407 million total streams on January 12, 2021, alone.
 The song broke the record for highest single-day streams in British history for a non-Christmas song, surpassing the previous record held by Ed Sheeran's "Shape of You" (2017).
 With 95,000 units moved in its first week, "Drivers License" also had the biggest opening week for a number one debut single on the UK Singles Chart since Zayn Malik's "Pillowtalk" (2016).
 "Drivers License" spent nine weeks at the top of the UK Singles Chart, becoming the longest run at the top for a solo female artist since Tones and I' s "Dance Monkey" spent eleven consecutive weeks at the top in 2019.
 Spurred by "Drivers License", "All I Want" reached number 32, marking her second top-40 entry in the UK.

 In Ireland, "Drivers License" debuted at the top of the Irish Singles Chart.
 It was the country's most downloaded and streamed song its first two weeks, outperforming the rest of the top five combined.
-It has so far remained at number one for nine consecutive weeks; "All I Want" charted simultaneously, reaching a new peak of number 16.
+It remained at number one for nine consecutive weeks; "All I Want" charted simultaneously, reaching a new peak of number 16.

 In Australia, "Drivers License" debuted at the top of the ARIA Singles Chart dated January 24, 2021, scoring Rodrigo her first number one song in Australia.
 In doing so, the song became the first debut single to top the ARIA Singles Chart since Harry Styles' "Sign of the Times" in 2017.
 "Drivers License" spent six consecutive weeks atop the chart.

 Music video

 The video, directed by Matthew Dillon Cohen, adopts a vignette aesthetic and depicts Rodrigo's healing from heartbreak.
 She receives her driver's license in the video, but instead of going to her old lover's house like she used to dream of, she finds herself aimlessly cruising suburban side streets.
 Rodrigo reminisces about moments from her brief relationship.
 At the beginning of the video, she is embraced by the happy memories only, but eventually, all the toxic traits of her ex-partner confront her.
 The video received positive comments from critics for its visuals.

+The music video was filmed in Provo, Utah.